 In collaboration with composer Jonathas Manzolli, this journey has produced a diverse body of work—ranging from the integration of Flamenco dance with virtuosic percussion in Viento y Mar, to reimagining the symphonic experience, and culminating in the multimodal opera Descobertas.
 This production stands as a high point of our collaboration: a definitive moment where the performance invites the audience to experience sound and space in a completely new way.

-Dedicated to uncovering the mysteries of Baroque and Classical music, I look for a fresh and vibrant perspective on historical performance practice.
-My critical editions of Baroque operas have been performed at the Festival della Valle d’Itria and by diverse early music groups, bridging the gap between rigorous scholarship and the modern stage.
+With the purpose of uncovering the mysteries of Baroque music and connecting them to the evolution of concert music, I seek a contemporary and dynamic perspective on historical performance practice.
+My critical editions of Baroque operas have been presented at the prestigious Festival della Valle d’Itria (Italy) and by various early music ensembles, bridging rigorous research and the modern stage.

-As a director and continuo player, I founded the Anima e Corpo Ensemble (Bloomington) in 2005, a period-instrument ensemble dedicated to exploring the expressive 'soul' of Baroque opera.
-This path has led to guest conducting engagements, including the direction of Scarlatti’s opera Tigrane for Bloomington Early Music Festival.
-Today, I integrate historical performance practice as a conversational piece between Baroque/Classical traditions and modern orchestras, creating space for bold, informed, and deeply shared interpretations.
+As a director and harpsichordist, I founded the Anima e Corpo Ensemble (Bloomington) in 2005, a group specializing in period instruments and dedicated to exploring the expressive "soul" of Baroque opera.
+This trajectory solidified my presence in the early music scene, paving the way for prominent invitations, such as conducting Scarlatti’s opera Tigrane for the Bloomington Early Music Festival.
+Today, I integrate historical performance practice as a dialogue between Baroque/Classical traditions and modern orchestras, creating space for bold, informed, and deeply shared interpretations.